top of page

 Minoan Genius (Genii) Helper Spirits

-Like the sukkals of the near East, genii are portrayed as benevolent helper spirits of a god or goddess, or they might be gods or goddesses themselves.
-They can also exist independently.
-Though they're called demons they are not known to be evil.
-In related artworks the snake is called Agathodaimon or 'good daimon'.
+Like the sukkals of Mesopotamia, genii are portrayed as benevolent helper spirits of a god or goddess, or they might be gods or goddesses themselves.
+They can also exist independently and are popular as household spirits or deities.

 Genii are often shown carrying cups or vessels, interpreted as libations for the Gods.
 Cup bearers such as the Greek Hebe, Goddess of Youth, who serves ambrosia to the Gods, and demi-god Ganymede, cup bearer to Zeus, reflect the tradition of the Minoan Genius.